nabeelvalley/docs/content/blog/2022/11-02/d3-with-react.md

 ### Ticks and Grid Lines

-> Note that D3 includes a `d3-axis` package but that doesn't quite work given that we're manually creating the SVG using React and not D3
+> Note that D3 includes a `d3-axis` package but that doesn't quite work given that we're manually creating the SVG using React and not D3's string-based rendering

 We may want to add Ticks and Grid Lines on the X-Axis, we can do this using the scale's `ticks` method like so: